-The annual conference provides a forum that educates practitioners, providers, academics, economists, and the community with numerous and diverse presentations.
+The conference provides a forum that educates practitioners, providers, academics, economists, and the community with numerous and diverse presentations.
 This diverse group of academics and industry professionals promotes the view that healthy aging results from an integrated approach to caring for elders.
-Participants learn about best practices, new research findings and how the economy affects healthy aging in NEPA.
-This forum provides the participants with an ability to interface academic findings with practical applications, and more importantly facilitates collaboration between practitioners, health care institutions and academic centers.
+The focus of this conference is to provide an opportunity to learn about best practices, new research findings and how our changing economy will affect healthy aging in NEPA.
+This forum provides the participants with an ability to interface academic findings with practical applications and, more importantly, facilitates collaboration between practitioners, health care institutions and academic centers.
 The conference also provides a platform from which information is disseminated to all concerned with healthy aging.